tihmstar/tsschecker/README.md

 Recovery Nonce Collisions only occur on a few iOS versions, like iOS 9.3.3 and iOS 10.1-10.2 on the iPhone 5s<br/>and is not reliable as once you update, your device will almost-certainly not collide nonces anymore.

-DFU Nonce Collisions on the other hand, very commonly occur on any device using A7 and A8 chipsets, regardless of iOS version<br/>and is MUCH more reliable than using recovery collisions.
+DFU Nonce Collisions on the other hand, very commonly occur on any device using A7 and A8 chipsets regardless of iOS version and is MUCH more reliable than using recovery collisions.

 # Build
 Install or Compile dependencies